warmbowski/sea-201d5/week-1/class-04/support.md

 1. Decide whose code you will work on first.
 The owner of that code (who will be the navigator) provides the link to their GitHub repo to the other member of the pair (who will be the driver).
 2. The driver follows the link to that repo and creates a fork of the repo.
 3. The driver then goes to their fork of the repo (the URL should have the driver's GitHub name in it) and copies the HTTPS link to that repo (the link should end in .git).
-4. Inside of the driver's main work directory on their laptop, enter the command 'git clone the-https-link-you-copied'.
+4. Inside of the driver's main work directory (NOT in their guessing_game/ directory) on their laptop, enter the command `git clone the-https-link-you-copied`.
 That will create a local version of the forked repo on the driver's laptop.
 5. `cd` into that directory and enter `atom .` in the terminal to open all of the files in Atom.
 6. Start working on the code!

-##Before you begin
-Confirm that you have created a Pull request for Wednesday's work, and merged to the Master branch.

 ###Make a Pull Request
 1. Once everything is finished, and you have done the last edits and pushed them to GitHub, it's time to send the edited code from the branch you've been working on to Master.
 We do this with a GitHub feature called a pull request.